Greenway Improvements and Economic Development

-We are strongly pro-growth and density, and rarely oppose development projects along the Greenway.
+We are pro-growth and density, and we rarely oppose development projects along the Greenway.
 However, it is not uncommon for us to oppose project designs that could harm the Greenway.
 One continuing concern are proposed buildings that may shadow the Greenway excessively in the winter, making the trail more dangerous (due to the sun not being able to melt the ice and snow).
 We've had several recent victories in this area, convicing developers to step back their buildings in order to protect the Greenway.

 Ramps, Bridges, Street Crossings, and Amenties

 The Coaliton also works to improve street crossings and add new ramps and stairs.
 Recently, we were successful in our efforts to improve the street crossing at 28th, convicing the city to install a new median that alerted cars to the bike crossing.
 That was an improvement, but we continue to focus on ways to make that crossing (and a similar one at Minnehaha) safer.

 We've also successfully convinced the city to switch stop signs on the trail, so that cars have to stop, rather than bikes.
 In these sections, there are more bikes than cars, so it makes sense.
 (In other sections, the ratio is more even.)